On this page, I broaden my collection of safe experiments by using some research findings. To do this, I owe a debt to a particular research paper:

 OK, this does rather state the obvious – that outcomes arise from the shared experience of ‘client’ and therapist.
 Even so, I still assert it is how you, a ‘receiver’ of therapy, including the information on this website, translate that shared experience that can make a substantial difference to outcome.

-I think this point is worth emphasising as it can go some way to moderating from the mystique that surrounds some therapy – especially the more esoteric and protocol-driven systems.
+I think this point about you, as a potential user of therapy, is worth emphasising as it can go some way to moderating from the mystique that surrounds some therapy – especially the more esoteric and protocol-driven systems.

 Throughout this website, I have cautioned against the self-interests within therapy (and, by the way, that includes my own self-interests).